SQream/sqream_docs/connecting_to_blue/client_platforms/microstrategy.rst

    5. From the **Driver** dropdown menu, select a driver for one of the following connectors:

-      * **JDBC** - The SQream driver is not integrated with MicroStrategy and does not appear in the dropdown menu.
-However, to proceed, you must select an item, and in the next step you must specify the path to the SQream driver that you installed on your machine.
+      * **JDBC** - The BLUE driver is not integrated with MicroStrategy and does not appear in the dropdown menu.
+However, to proceed, you must select an item, and in the next step you must specify the path to the BLUE driver that you installed on your machine.
-      * **ODBC** - SQreamDB ODBC
+      * **ODBC** - BLUE ODBC